-Safeguarding funds is the responsibility of the Comptroller or designated personnel.
+Safeguarding funds is the responsibility of the Comptroller or designated Fiscal Office Personnel.
 All funds received by the College shall be properly recorded and deposited in the appropriate bank account at least semi-weekly or when deemed appropriate.
-Petty cash, checks and cash which remain un-deposited should be properly safeguarded and locked in a secure location after business hours.
-Failure of an employee to safeguard funds or theft of funds will result in disciplinary action up to and including termination.
-All employees and persons associated with the College shall adhere to the laws, rules, regulations, and policies of applicable governmental and College authorities and the standards set for in the College's code of conduct.
+Checks and cash which remain un-deposited should be properly safeguarded and locked in a secure location after business hours.